Our Water Season 2 Launches In London, Advancing Shanghai-London Dialogue On Future Waterfronts

 Our Water Season 2 Launch Ceremony & The London Forum

-Our Water Season 2 will launch a six-day program in London, featuring six flagship events focused on cultural dialogue, historical and environmental renewal, Sino-British numismatic heritage, multimedia art, culinary exchange, and global innovation collaboration.
-Later this year, the season will return to Shanghai, where activities like the Shanghai-London "Poetry in Twin Cities Metro" campaign will be officially unveiled.
+Our Water Season 2 will launch a six-day program in London featuring six flagship events focused on cultural dialogue, historical and environmental renewal, Sino-British numismatic heritage, multimedia art, culinary exchange, and global innovation collaboration.
+Later this year, the season will return to Shanghai, where activities like the ShanghaiLondon 'Poetry in Twin Cities Metro' campaign will be officially unveiled: #ShanghaiEye

+Wang Qi, Minister at the Chinese Embassy in the UK, noted in his remarks that both Shanghai and London have flourished thanks to their rivers, prospered as port cities, and continue to be revitalized by culture and innovation.
+'Today's event is not only an exchange between two cities, but also a meaningful cultural interaction and a collective step towards a better future,' he said.

+During the event, representatives from London, Liverpool, and Shanghai jointly launched the World-class Waterfront Development Initiative, aiming to drive the comprehensive transformation of urban waterfronts worldwidefrom spatial regeneration to the integration of ecology, economy, and culture.
+The initiative aspires to establish global demonstration zones and pioneering models of waterfront development aligned with the United Nations Sustainable Development Goals.

 Legal Disclaimer: